KianBahasadri/encryption-game/README.md

-5 points - decrypt the opponent's data without requiring the password 4 points - (find the opponent's password or decrypt the opponent's data) by abusing a weakness in their encryption algorithm 3 points - decrypt any data encrypted with the opponent's algorithm without requiring the password 2 points - find opponent's password by brute force
+5 points - decrypt the opponent's data without requiring the password 4 points - (find the opponent's password or decrypt the opponent's data) by abusing a weakness in their encryption algorithm 3 points - decrypt any data encrypted with the opponent's algorithm without requiring the password 2 points - find opponent's password by brute force.
+You must not modify the opponent's algorithm whatsoever.
 1 point  - demonstrate that a collision attack is possible on the opponents algorithm

 rules:
+- you may use any language you want, even for brute forcing
+- you may not use any code that you have not written yourself for this specific project
 - you must produce code that can demonstrate any function that you claim to have achieved
 - you and your opponent must agree on the amount of time spent building your algorithms
 - the 3 point challenge can be accomplished on **any** data